Stokke Snoozi Bassinet

 Overview

-Keep your baby close and comfortable with the Stokke® Snoozi™ Bassinet, designed for the ultimate bonding experience.
-Its airy, soft oval shape and breathable materials provide a cozy and safe environment for your newborn, from day one.
-Use it in any room of your home, as the Snoozi™ easily adjusts to accommodate your growing baby, offering two mattress heights for use from birth up to 9 months (15kg).
+Designed for the ultimate bonding experience.
+Its airy, soft oval shape and breathable materials provide a cozy and safe environment for your newborn, right from day one.
+The Snoozi™ easily adjusts to accommodate your growing baby, offering two mattress heights for use from birth up to 9 months (15kg).

 What's Included